MV Coastal Celebration: Service history

 The third and final vessel in its class, Coastal Celebrations keel was laid down on September 3, 2007 by Flensburger Schiffbau-Gesellschaft of Flensburg, Germany with the yard number 735.
 The vessel was launched on December 14, 2007 and completed construction on May 9, 2008.
 Coastal Celebration was named as such by BC Ferries "to reflect the anticipated celebration that BC Ferries and its customers will have".
 The vessel left Flensburg on May 9, 2008, made a promotional stop in London, England on May 12, 2008, transited the Panama Canal on June 1 and arrived in British Columbia on June 18.
 Coastal Celebration was assigned the Swartz Bay-Tsawwassen ferry route servicing Vancouver and Victoria, British Columbia.

 On May 5, 2011, Coastal Celebration damaged the dock at Swartz Bay after the vessel reversed into it for roughly 20 to 35 ft.
 An investigation found that this was due to an error on the bridge.
 No one was hurt in the incident.
 However, damage to Coastal Celebration and the berth at Swartz Bay cost CAN$470,000.
 On November 4, 2015, while the ship was sailing from Tsawwassen to Swartz Bay, a man launched one of Coastal Celebrations 100-person life rafts and jumped overboard.
 The man then swam to Galiano Island while the ferry recovered the life raft and launched rescue craft to recover the man.
-The man was later arrested on the island.
+The man was later arrested on the island after breaking into a house, but was not charged.
 On December 17, 2018, Coastal Celebration rescued a man from a sinking vessel near Moresby Passage in stormy conditions.
 All remaining sailings from Tsawwassen to Swartz Bay were cancelled that night.